microsoft/r-server-loan-credit-risk/dba.md

 -----------------------

 The following are required to run these scripts:
- * SQL server (2016 or higher) with Microsoft R server (version 9.1.0 or above) installed and configured;
+ * SQL server (2016 or higher) with Microsoft ML server (version 9.1.0 or above) installed and configured;
  * The SQL user name and password, and the user is configured properly to execute R scripts in-memory;
  * SQL Database for which the user has write permission and can execute stored procedures (see create_user.sql);
  * Implied authentification is enabled so a connection string can be automatically created in R codes embedded into SQL Stored Procedures (see create_user.sql).
- * For more information about SQL server and R service, please visit: [What's New in SQL Server R Services](https://msdn.microsoft.com/en-us/library/mt604847.aspx)
+ * For more information about SQL server and ML service, please visit: [What's New in SQL Server ML Services](https://docs.microsoft.com/en-us/sql/advanced-analytics/what-s-new-in-sql-server-machine-learning-services)

 ## Workflow Automation